Cgdsblc/titanic-data-project/README.md

 ## Steps

 ### 1. Data Collection
-- Used the Titanic dataset from Kaggle, available [here](https://www.kaggle.com/c/titanic/data).
+- Used the Titanic dataset from Kaggle, available at (https://www.kaggle.com/c/titanic/data).

 ### 2. Data Cleaning and Exploration (Python)
 - Loaded the dataset using Pandas.